 Below is a list of Frequently Asked Questions regarding the WIA Youth Program.

 The Workforce Investment Act of 1998 rewrote federal statutes governing programs of job training, adult education and literacy and vocational rehabilitation.
 The Act was signed by the President in August of 1998 and was the first major reform in the nation's job training programs in fifteen years.
+What is the Workforce Investment Act (WIA)?

 In addition to replacing the Job Training Partnership Act (JTPA), it mandates the use of One-Stop Operating Systems.
 The Act is designed to streamline services, eliminate duplication of services and empower individuals to obtain the services and the skills they want and need.
 More flexibility for the Local Workforce Development Boards to operate programs, along with more accountability for their programs, is an essential part of the Act.